arbor-sim/arbor/doc/python/simulation.rst

     **Updating Model State:**

-    .. function:: update_connections(recipe, context, domain_decomposition)
+    .. function:: update_connections(recipe)

-        Rebuild the connection table as described by :py:class:`arbor.recipe`, with cells and network distributed according to :py:class:`arbor.domain_decomposition`, and computational resources
+        Rebuild the connection table as described by :py:class:`arbor.recipe::connections_on` The recipe must differ **only**
-        described by :py:class:`arbor.context`.

-        The recipe must differ **only** in the return value of its :py:func:`connections_on` when compared to the original recipe used to construct the simulation object.
-Likewise, `context`` and `domain_decomposition` must be identical to the arguments of the orignal constructor.
+        in the return value of its :py:func:`connections_on` when compared to the original recipe used to construct the simulation object.

     .. function:: reset()